 JOSH MEEK IS THE ONLY CANDIDATE WHO HAS ATTENDED 66 CITY COUNCIL MEETINGS SINCE JUNE 2018.

 Our city leaders have done an excellent job of managing our property tax rates.
 For many years Frisco has boasted one of the lowest city tax rates while delivering high quality city services.
 I commit to continuing this stewardship and seeing that the city passes a balanced budget at a low tax rate.

 Frisco is committed to keeping our citizens, families and visitors safe.
 50% of Frisco’s general fund expenditures go to Police and Fire.
 I believe that we need to continue to invest in life-saving technologies and our first responders.
-Most importantly, the city needs to invest in our first responders, starting providing in-depth PTSD resources for our police and fire fighters.
+Most importantly, the city needs to invest in our first responders, starting with providing in-depth Post Traumatic Stress resources for Frisco police officers, fire fighters and dispatchers.
 They see, help and carry us through some of our worst moments and worst days of our lives.
 We need to be there for them in helping them unload the weight of catastrophes.

 Ask any family why they moved to Frisco and they will answer with “the schools.”
 Without a doubt the school district is one of the greatest investments and assets Frisco has.
 As a community leader I commit to seeing our school district continues to succeed.